-Another minor bugbear for me is that there seems to be a lack of structural through line in this book.
-The book fundamentally lacked a backbone that held the piece together and formed a cohesive argument.
+Another minor bugbear for me is that there seems to be a lack of structural through-line in this book.
+It fundamentally lacks a backbone to hold the piece together and form a cohesive argument.
 Indeed, the pieces hang together on the basis of chapter headings such as ‘crying out’, ‘connect’, ‘show up’, ‘survive and rise’, ‘radical acts’, ‘imagine’ and ‘hold your pen torches high’ – the connective tissue that links these introductory categories varies greatly, with some of the writers directly addressing the pandemic, while others do not.
 It feels like the collection is missing an editorial eye to shepherd the stories together more succinctly.

 One plus point of this book is that it contains a diverse range of women’s voices, writing about their experiences during COVID, along with how their races, religions, genders, sexualities and power have each informed and changed their perceptions of the pandemic.
 There is sometimes a sense that the scope is too broad, as if the editors have wanted to cram in all of the injustices of the last thousand-odd years, rather than just the ones that have come to a head in the pandemic.
 However, I can sympathise with this.
 I think this diversity of voices is probably the best element of the collection; it should empower us as women to feel united in our similarities and differences, in turn helping us consider how we can and should progress together.

-It varied in tone from the concilitory, angry, informative, illuminating, to the occasionally wry, to sometimes patronising.
-The edition blends elements of poetry, political debate, non-fiction and even fiction, in a collection that sometimes worked but didn’t always hit the mark.
+This book varies in tone: from the concilitory, angry, informative, illuminating, to the occasionally wry, to sometimes patronising.
+The edition blends elements of poetry, political debate, non-fiction and even fiction, in a collection that sometimes works but doesn’t always hit the mark.